dawnarc/CV/README.md

 ### Self-Evaluation

 My 8 years working experience include half year enterprise development experience, five years online game server side development experience, three years UnrealEngine4 development.
-I was mainly responsible for core module development and server side lead programmer of online game project in my previous jobs.
-I am able to solve technology difficulties with my professional knowledge all by myself.
-I would very like to join a responsible and creative team.

 ### Personal skills
 + Strong developer skills in C++ and JAVA, can develop server-side core of underlying module with